If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 How to delete a backup set

-1. On the home page for the relevant backup set, expand the menu and click Remove.
+1. On the home page for the backup set, click on the menu icon at the top right and go to Remove.

 2. Confirm the deletion by clicking Remove.
+If you need to cancel the deletion, close the dialog box.

 How to change a backup set's name